-- Detox relies on medications to ease the transition from using and are often combined with psychosocial treatments.
-They last 227 days on average.
+- Medical Detox relies on medications to ease the transition from using and are often combined with psychosocial treatments.
+It lasts 227 days on average.

 - Outpatient drug-free programs use counseling rather than medication to help fight addiction.
 Addicts continue to live in their homes.
 These programs last 164 days on average.